knalbdev/teacher-attendance-idna/README.md

-# Firebase Studio
+# Teacher Attendance System

-This is a NextJS starter in Firebase Studio.
+This project is dedicated to IDN Boarding School Akhwat.

-To get started, take a look at src/app/page.tsx.
+Developed by: Setianing Budi